First of all, this post is about Georgia, the country! Not Georgia, the US State 🙂

 #43 However, note that Georgians are horrible drivers.
 The only occasions we didn’t feel perfectly safe while traveling in Georgia!
 If you aren’t experienced in driving in these conditions you may have a bad time.
 Though, also take in consideration that if they are crazy drivers, they are crazy drivers with you inside the Buses/vans.

 #45 Another weird thing about Georgian roads is that there are cars with driving wheels on the right and on the left…!
 We asked about it and apparently, it’s because it was cheaper to import cars with the driving wheel on the right!
-Despite the fact they also drive on the right side of the road!
+Despite this funny fact, in Georgia, they drive on the right side of the road!